TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-08-20-Ubuntu-hate.md

 Ubuntu didn't want to break all of their user's workflow, and so they worked on something that users would be more familiar with, and added their own spin on things, with the dash, allowing users to search through the entire system, a dock, and a global menu bar.

-THese two projects are often criticized as unnecessary, and as having hurt the development of competing initiatives.
+These two projects are often criticized as unnecessary, and as having hurt the development of competing initiatives.
 The problem here is that Ubuntu has a vision that differed from what the other projects had in mind, and these couldn't be reconciled, so they had to go their own way, or ditch what they felt the desktop should look like, or their plans for convergence.

 Problem is, these 2 projects were basically abandoned later, or at least transfered to the community.
 Mir, because Canonical just didn't achieve its vision for convergence, and Unity, because GNOME 3 got to the point where it actually became usable by anyone, and maintaining a whole separate desktop environment meant for convergence, when the convergence thing was dead in the water didn't make much sense.